fl0zone/fl0-docs/docs/platform/pricing-plans.md

 ### Upgrading a Workspace

+To upgrade your free workspace to a paid plan:

+1. Navigate to the Workspace you wish to upgrade
+2. Click on the Workspace Settings tab
+3. Select the [Plans & billing](#managing-billing) menu item
-To upgrade your free workspace to a paid plan, click the "Upgrade to Pro" button on the [Plans & billing](#managing-billing) page and follow the checkout instructions.
+4. Look for the "Upgrade to Pro" button and follow the checkout instructions

 ### Downgrading a Workspace